Snapshots

 If the filesystem reaches its free space limit, additional writes may be temporarily restricted until space is freed.
 In such cases, managing available storage—such as deleting older snapshots or optimizing storage usage—can help maintain smooth system operation.

-You can retrieve the estimated reclaimable space using the command: weka fs snapshot.
-See Working with snapshots considerations.
+You can retrieve the estimated reclaimable space using the command: `weka fs snapshot`.
+See [#working-with-snapshots-considerations](#working-with-snapshots-considerations "mention").

 You can create a writable snapshot.
 A writable snapshot cannot be changed to a read-only snapshot.